nikuehn/MixedModels_Biases/docs/index.md

 The differences is largest for $\phi_{S2S}$, since there are several stations with only few recordings and thus large conditional standard deviations.
 Sampling from the conditional distrbution of the random effects/standard deviations leads to values that are close to the true ones.

-Since there are many stations with very few recordings, the value of $\phi_{S2S}$ is severel underestimated when calculated from the point estimates of the site terms.
+Since there are many stations with very few recordings, the value of $\phi_{S2S}$ is severly underestimated when calculated from the point estimates of the site terms.
-Thus, we now test whether what happesf we only use stations with at least 5 or 10 recordings.
+Thus, we now test whether what happens if we only use stations with at least 5 or 10 recordings.
-As we canseefrom the hstogram (which shows 200 repeated simulations), on average the values are closer to the true value, but some bias remains.
+As we can see from the histogram (which shows 200 repeated simulations), on average the values are closer to the true value, but some bias remains.
-If one chooses to go thsroute, one also has to account for the fact that the estimates are based on fewer stations.
+If one chooses to go this route, one also has to account for the fact that the estimates are based on fewer stations.

 ```r